Wilson Center Projects

-John W. Sewell is a Senior Scholar at The Wilson Center.
-His current research analyzes how globalization has affected American national interests in the developing world and the changes in U.S. development policy that are needed to deal with the challenges of the 21st Century.
-He has recently published a Wilson Center policy paper entitled "The Realpolitik of Ending Poverty: An Action Plan for American Foreign Policy."
+His research analyzed how globalization has affected American national interests in the developing world and the changes in U.S. development policy that are needed to deal with the challenges of the 21st Century.
+He published a Wilson Center policy paper entitled "The Realpolitik of Ending Poverty: An Action Plan for American Foreign Policy."
 Sewell is the former President of the Overseas Development Council (ODC).
-He has written extensively on globalization, international development issues and American foreign policy; he also advises several projects dealing with reform of the international finance and trade architecture.
-He serves as Chair of the Board of New Rules for Global Finance, an NGO which works to reform international financial institutions.
-For many years, he served on the Board of Director of The International Center for Research on Women.
-He also is a member of the advisory board of Global Governance.
+He wrote extensively on globalization, international development issues and American foreign policy; he also advised several projects dealing with reform of the international finance and trade architecture.
+He served as Chair of the Board of New Rules for Global Finance, an NGO which works to reform international financial institutions.
+For many years, he served on the Board of Directors of the International Center for Research on Women.
+He was also a member of the advisory board of Global Governance.

 - A Memo to the Next President: Promoting American Interests Through Smarter, More Strategic Global Policies, October 2008

 - "Foreign Aid Redux: Can Official Development Assistance Be Made Relevant for the 21st Century?" available at www.wilsoncenter.org

 - "Poverty: Combatting the Global Crisis," The Better World Campaign (www.betterworldcampaign.org)

 - "Poverty: Combating the Global Crisis", The Better World Campaign, 2008

 - The Realpolitik of Ending Poverty: An Action Plan for U.S. Foreign Policy, 2007

 - "Challenges Facing the WTO and Policies to Address Global Governance," co-author, The Role of the World Trade Organization in Global Governance (United Nations University Press, 2001)